spectrocloud/librarium/packages/docs/content/08-user-management.md

 # Multi-Organization Support for Users

 Palette is incorporating multi-organization support for its users.
-With this feature, we provide our users w$
+With this feature, we provide our users with the flexibility of having a unique email Id across multiple organizations.
+Hence, the users can maintain single login credentials across multiple organizations/tenants.

 The key benefits of this feature are: